Lostlitus/notes/cpp/keywords.md

 ### The original intent

-Inline keyword was first designed to indicate the compiler to expand the funtion so as to avoid overhead of calling it.
+Inline keyword was first designed to indicate the compiler to expand the function so as to avoid overhead of calling it.
 But actually a compiler can choose to ignore it or even inline a function that is not qualified by inline keyword.
 And the programer can hardly preceive it, since the compiler always does better job in optimizing the code.